mhardcastle/lotss-cutout-api/README.md

 The example main
 function in `cutout.py` will download images of a list of objects from the server, storing them in FITS files in the working directory.
-If you run it on the provided input file `test.txt' it should download some images to demonstrate that the code is working.
+If you run it on the provided input file `test.txt` it should download some images to demonstrate that the code is working.